25.–29. Sept. 2023

 Robert Kwapisz (University of California Santa Barbara)

-Huaxu Dan (University of California Santa Barbara) Dr Mingyu Fan (University of California Santa Barbara) Spencer Kofford (University of California Santa Barbara) Haoran Li (University of California Santa Barbara) Dr Roy Ready (University of California Santa Barbara) Akshay Sawhney (University of California Santa Barbara) Luka Sever-Walter (University of California Santa Barbara) Dr Andrew Jayich (University of California Santa Barbara)
+Huaxu Dan (University of California Santa Barbara) Dr. Mingyu Fan (University of California Santa Barbara) Spencer Kofford (University of California Santa Barbara) Haoran Li (University of California Santa Barbara) Dr. Roy Ready (University of California Santa Barbara) Akshay Sawhney (University of California Santa Barbara) Luka Sever-Walter (University of California Santa Barbara) Dr. Andrew Jayich (University of California Santa Barbara)